dannsam/xenko-docs/manual/files-and-folders/distribute-a-game.md

 ## 2. Delete unnecessary files

-After you create a build, you can delete unnecessary files to make it smaller and easier to distribute.
+After you create a build, you can delete files that are unnecessary to play the game.
+This makes the game smaller and easier to distribute.

 * In the main folder, delete all the files except the *.dll* files and the *.exe* file.

 * Delete all the folders except for *x64*, *x86*, and *Data*.

+If you have other unnecessary files, such as custom configuration files (ie files not created with Xenko), we recommend you delete these too.

 ## 3. Distribute your game